ethereum/consensus-specs/test_generators/README.md

 ### Running a single generator

-The makefile auto-detects generators in the `test_generators/` directory and provides a tests-gen target for each generator.
+The makefile auto-detects generators in the `test_generators` directory and provides a tests-gen target for each generator.
 See example:

 ```bash
 make ./yaml_tests/shuffling/